cjyuan/cyf-notes/ITP-JS2-Sprint1-PR-comments.md

 We can also find out exactly what the function returns from the MDN Web Docs website.

-If you were writing a program that uses `prompt()` to ask for an input value, how can your program tell if the user clicked "OK" or "Cancel"?
+If we were writing a program that uses `prompt()` to ask for an input value, how could the program check if the user clicked "OK" or "Cancel"?